 Simple Kidney Cyst Causes

 The cause of simple kidney cysts is not fully understood, but they do not appear to be inherited.
-Being male is a risk factor, however, as is age: Almost half of all people over the age of 50 have one or more simple cysts in the kidneys.
-The size of these cysts may also increase with age, which may double over 10 years.
+Being male is a risk factor, however, as is age: Almost half of all people age 50 or older have one or more simple cysts in the kidneys.
+The size of these cysts may also increase with age and may double over 10 years.

 Simple Kidney Cyst Symptoms